 One of the biggest threats to our health is sleep disturbances and deprivation caused by changes in time zones and spending long periods of time in front of our computers.
 If that statement sounds dramatic and if you don’t believe me, read Why We Sleep.

-Spending the late night hours bathed in the blue light of an electronic device will harm your chances of getting restful sleep.
+The solution is to use Screen-glare reducing glasses.
+Spending the late-night hours bathed in the blue light of an electronic device will harm your chances of getting restful sleep.
 If you’re trying to adjust to a new timezone, this effect is even worse.

 You’ll need at least one of these.
 Buy one before you leave as multi-adaptor power sockets can be expensive in airports and many countries.

 The Kikkerland UL03-A Universal Travel Adapter costs less than $10 and weighs less than 1.6 oz (45g).
-Perfect for digital nomads and minimalist travellers
+Perfect for digital nomads and minimalist travelers.

 Secure The Perimeter

-Get a VPN one of these before you go anywhere.
-Here’s the low down on VPN for travel.
+Get a VPN before you go anywhere.
+Here’s the low down on VPNs for Digital Nomads

 All those important documents should live in a safe place, protected by a password, that you can access from everywhere.
 Anything worth keeping should live in the cloud.
 If something disastrous happens, you can get back to work right away.
 Keep your travel & personal documents online in case of emergencies.